boutproject/BOUT-dev/manual/sphinx/user_docs/boundary_options.rst

 Changing the width of boundaries
 --------------------------------

-To change the width of a boundary region, the ``width`` modifier changes the width of a boundary region before applying the boundary condition, then changes the width back afterwards.
+To change the width of a boundary region, the ``width`` modifier creates a copy of the BoundaryRegion object with a different ``width`` parameter.
+This copy is stored in the BoundaryWidth object, and a pointer to the BoundaryRegion passed to the BoundaryOp.
 To use, specify the boundary condition and the width, for example

 ::